 Hypertension or high blood pressure demands medical attention because it can be life-threatening.
-One of the most frightening aspects of this condition is the lack of symptoms, which sometimes leaves people unaware they need care.
+One of the most concerning aspects of this condition is the lack of symptoms, which can leave people unaware they need care.
 Those with high blood pressure should regularly have it checked.
 Approximately a third of adults over the age of 20 have this condition.

 Hypertension causes headaches, often of a dull and persistent nature.
 Headaches are more likely to develop if blood pressure is very high.
 These headaches can present in various areas, though the back of the head near the neck is quite common.
 They tend to feel similar to stress headaches but may happen more frequently.

 Older adults and people with lower levels of fitness may experience shortness of breath after climbing stairs, running for a bus, or other energy expending activities.
 Often, this sensation is of little concern, but it can also be a sign of high blood pressure, most likely due to gradual thickening and stiffening of the heart wall as the condition progresses.
 A person who experiences shortness of breath frequently should consider a blood pressure check.

 Chest pains could indicate high blood pressure but that's not always the case.
 It is also common for people to experience chest pains when they are having a heart attack or a panic attack.
 Regardless, lasting chest pain of any type should prompt medical evaluation.
 In the case of hypertension, pain may stem from damage to the arteries leading from the heart.
 High blood pressure can also lead to an enlarged heart if left unchecked.

 Lack of sleep, stress, and hectic schedules all cause exhaustion, as do many medical conditions.
 Exhaustion on its own probably is not an indicator of high blood pressure, but it could be one symptom.
 For adults, normal blood pressure is 120/80.
 If a person feels tired frequently, the extra energy the heart must expend to pump blood could be the cause.